gvwilson/thirdbit/_posts/2018/2018-11-29-teaching-as-a-telenovela.md

 Talking to Garrett Grolemund today,
 I realized that's the situation most teachers are in.
 We don't have time to practice dozens of times before getting on stage.
-We don't have time---or rather, our institutions don't give us time---to workshop our materials and try out a few variations in front of small audiences before giving our real performance.
+We don't have time—or rather, our institutions don't give us time—to workshop our materials and try out a few variations in front of small audiences before giving our real performance.
 And unlike a Broadway production,